kvarak/dnd/docs/_Rules/5-rules-adventuring.md

   | Regain 1 reduced ***ability score***.
   | If less than 3 inspiration, regain 1 ***inspiration***.
   | Regain your lowest ***spell slot***.
-  | Some classes can add to choices.
+  | Some classes can add choices.

   </div>